storybookjs/marko/docs/workflows/build-pages-with-storybook.md

 export const decorators = [decorator];
 ```

-Then to set the value for a specific story you could do (to borrow an example from this [blog post](https://medium.com/@edogc/visual-unit-testing-with-react-storybook-and-fetch-mock-4594d3a281e6)):
+Once that configuration is complete, we can set the mock values in a specific story.
+Let's borrow an example from this [blog post](https://medium.com/@edogc/visual-unit-testing-with-react-storybook-and-fetch-mock-4594d3a281e6):

 ```js
 import React from 'react';